tkim207/spacerblast/README.md

 # spacer blasting
-This tutorial will show you how to extract spacers from reads.
+This tutorial will show you how to extract spacers from reads which needs UNIX, macOS, or bash on Windows.
 ## Required software
 BLAST+

 python2

 ## Preparing your dataset